Asteski/ExtractNow/README.md

 # ExtractNow

-Tiny, portable WPF app that extracts archives using bundled 7-Zip.
-Ships self-contained builds for Windows x64 and ARM64.
+ExtractNow is a portable WPF application that extracts archives instantly without displaying additional windows.
+It comes bundled with 7-Zip and provides self-contained builds for Windows x64 and ARM64.

 ## Features
 - Extracts to a sibling folder named after the archive (e.g., `file.zip` → `file/`).